Gearbox Efficiency - Hughes Driver Training, the HGV Training & Careers Company

 Blog

-Gearbox Efficiency
+Gearbox efficiency.

 Average Read Time: 15 minutes

-• Manual gearboxes
+• About Manual Gearboxes

-• Gear Selection – Pulling off
+• Gear Selection: Pulling off

-• Gear Selection – Driving
+• Gear Selection: Driving

-• Automatic gearbox
+• About Automatic Gearboxes

 To check and update your knowledge of gearbox use with regards to fuel efficiency and introduce new gearbox related technology.

-Objectives:
+The Objectives:

-Your initial thought may well be ‘to allow the vehicle to
+Your initial thought may well be ‘to allow the vehicle to change between different speeds’, however, controlling speed is only one element of what a gearbox does.

-Other functions
+Other functions:

 • Controls the torque being transmitted by the engine